shakin89/homeassistant-openwrt-ubus/README.md

 - ✅ Verify router permissions allow access to system information

 **🏷️ Devices Show MAC Addresses Instead of Hostnames**
-- ✅ Ensure hostname resolution ACL is properly configured (see [Hostname Resolution Configuration](#hostname-resolution-configuration-🏷️))
+- ✅ Ensure hostname resolution ACL is properly configured (see [Router Permissions Setup](#router-permissions-setup-🔐))
 - ✅ Verify DHCP lease files are accessible: `/var/dhcp.leases` or `/tmp/dhcp.leases`
 - ✅ Check that the rpcd service has been restarted after ACL configuration
 - ✅ Confirm the user account is assigned to the correct ACL group